-5 55.
-Community service
+50. Community service

-- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette, declare that persons registering for the first time in a category of social service practitioner contemplated in section 32 must perform remunerated community service for a period, not exceeding two years, and on conditions determined in that notice. - (2) The notice contemplated in subsection (1) must include - - (a) the persons who must perform community service; - (b) the period of community service; - (c) the places at which community service must be performed; - (d) the remuneration and other conditions of employment of persons performing community service. - (3) The notice contemplated in subsection (1) may - (a) provide differently for different categories of social service practitioners; - (b) exclude specified persons from community service; - (c) exclude categories of registration from community service. - 20 (4) The Registrar must open a separate register for the registration of persons performing community service.
+- (1) The Minister may, on the recommendation of the Council and by notice in the Gazette, declare that persons registering for the first time in a category of social service practitioner contemplated in section 27 must perform remunerated community service for a period, not exceeding two years, and on conditions determined in that notice. - (2) The notice contemplated in subsection (1) must include - - (a) the persons who must perform community service; - (b) the period of community service; - (c) the places at which community service must be performed; - (d) the remuneration and other conditions of employment of persons performing community service. - (3) The notice contemplated in subsection (1) may - (a) provide differently for different categories of social service practitioner;

+- (b) exclude specified persons from community service; - (c) exclude categories of registration from community service.

-56. Appeals committee and appeals procedure
+51. Appeals committee and appeals procedure

-- (1) The Minister must appoint an appeals committee to hear and determine appeals against registration and disciplinary decisions in terms of sections 43 and 54. - (2) The appeals committee must consist of - - (a) a legal practitioner of not less than five years experience, who is the chairperson; and - (b) two persons of senior standing in the social service occupation or social service profession concerned who have no direct interest in the affairs of the appellant and who are not members of the Council or the board concerned. - (3) An appellant may in person or through a legal representative appear before the appeals committee or submit written statements or arguments in support of the appeal. - (4) The procedure to be followed in connection with the noting and prosecution of an appeal in terms of this section is as prescribed by the Minister. - (5) The appeals committee may confirm or set aside the decision forming the subject of the appeal, and may, if it is set aside, give such decision as in its opinion ought to have been given and may direct the Council, a board and the Registrar to do everything necessary to give effect to its decision. - (6) The decision of the appeals committee is final. - (7) The commencement of any decision contemplated in subsection (1), is postponed by the lodging of a notice of an appeal to the date on which the appeal is withdrawn by the aggrieved person or disposed of by the appeals committee. - (8) Any member of the appeals committee, who is not in the full-time employment of the State, may be paid such remuneration and allowances as the Minister may from time to time determine with the concurrence of the Minister of Finance.
+- (1) The Minister must appoint an appeals committee to hear and determine appeals against registration and disciplinary decisions in terms of sections 38 and 49. - (2) The appeals committee must consist of - - (a) a legal practitioner of not less than five years experience, who is the chairperson; and - (b) two persons of senior standing in the profession concerned who have no direct interest in the affairs of the appellant and who are not members of the Council or the professional board concerned. - (3) An appellant may in person or through a legal representative appear before the appeals committee or submit written statements or arguments in support of the appeal. - (4) The procedure to be followed in connection with the noting and prosecution of an appeal in terms of this section is as prescribed by the Minister. - (5) The appeals committee may confirm or set aside the decision forming the subject of the appeal, and may, if it is set aside, give such decision as in its opinion ought to have been given and may direct the Council, the professional board and the Registrar to do everything necessary to give effect to its decision. - (6) The decision of the appeals committee is final. - (7) The commencement of any decision contemplated in subsection (1), is postponed by the lodging of a notice of an appeal to the date on which the appeal is withdrawn by the aggrieved person or disposed of by the appeals committee.

+(8) Any member of the appeals committee, who is not in the full-time employment of the State, may be paid such remuneration and allowances as the Minister may from time to time determine with the concurrence of the Minister of Finance.

-57. Offences and penalties
+52. Offences and penalties